Denali National Park

 Search Denali National Park photos

 Denali National Park and Preserve covers 6 million acres.
 It is larger than the State of Massachusetts and exemplifies Interior Alaska’s character as one of the world’s last great frontiers for wilderness adventure.
 By a long measure, it is the most popularly visited National Park in the state.
 Thousands come every year to see North America’s largest mountain (Mount Denali) and the wildlife that lives in its shadow.

-More then 650 species of flowering plants as well as many species of mosses, lichens, fungi, algae, and others adorn the slopes and valleys of Denali.
-Only plants adapted to long, bitterly cold winters can survive in this sub Arctic wilderness.
+More than 650 species of flowering plants, as well as many species of mosses, lichens, fungi, algae, and others, adorn the slopes and valleys of Denali.
+Only plants adapted to long, bitterly cold winters can survive in this sub-Arctic wilderness.
 Deep beds of intermittent permafrost – ground frozen for thousands of years – underlie portions of the park and preserve.
 Only the thinnest layer of the topsoil thaws each summer to support life.

 Wildlife of Taiga and Tundra

 Spring, summer, and fall provide a compressed respite from the sub-arctic’s long season of deep cold.
 For most animals, it is a busy time during which they must garner most of their annual food supplies.
 Dall sheep, relatives of the bighorn sheep, graze the alpine tundra for the young shoots of mountain avens.
 Ewes and rams live apart in summer, while the lambs are getting their start.